OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/HOWTO.md

 In case this is good enough for you, the e-ink screen can become optional.

 And as soon as you have a configuration that fits your needs, do make a backup of your SD card...
 When you need it, this is the kind of things you might regret not to have done.
+For the backup of your SD Card, use [Balena Etcher](https://etcher.balena.io/) or a similar tool.

 It comes with many web components and examples.
 ![From Space 01](./doc_resources/from.space.01.png)